voxsim/knowledge/software-paradigm/functional-programming.md

 ## Composition
 Functions can be combined to produce new functions with more advanced features.

+## Structural sharing

+## Memoization
+Memoization is memorize a deterministic result of a pure function -> Pure.
+Caching, is impure by design: we can cache something that change during the time.
+Deciding when change the cache is an indecidible problem.

 To see:
 - SICP
 - The little schemer